Comprehensive Guide: How to Start an Airbnb

 These risks can be mitigated but you do need to be aware of them to address them accordingly.

 After doing the initial assessment and research, you can start the process.
 It can be overwhelming and exciting but we highly you spend more time understanding the whole process first.
 Do not rush into it.
-There are 3 key things that need to be completed before you start hosting.
+There are 3 key things that need to be completed before you start an Airbnb.

 Choosing the space